-2Other studies have looked at the role of foreign workers inducing productivity shifts withinplants and within-firms are Markusen and Trofimenko (2009) and Poole (2013), respectively, focusing on wages of the non-foreign workers as a main outcome in their analysis.
-In a previous work, we study the link between migration and productivity in a macro-empirical study, using the emergence and growth of export sectors as main outcomes, but without being able to this paper we exploit a natural experiment and document how return migrants-having spent time in a foreign country-explain the subsequent performance of the same export sectors in which they worked in while living abroad.
+$^{^{2}}$ Other studies looking at the role of foreign workers inducing productivity shifts withinplants and within-firms include Markusen and Trofimenko (2009) and Poole (2013), respectively, using native workers' wages as main outcome.
+In previous work, we study the link between migration and productivity in cross-country comparisons, using the emergence and growth of export sectors as main outcomes (Bahar and Rapoport, 2018).

-The context of our study is the early 1990s, when about 700 thousand citizens of the former Yugoslavia fled to Germany escaping war.
-Most of the Yugoslavian migrants in the first half of the 1990s were given a Duldung status (German for "toleration"), which was in fact a temporary protection status, or more specifically, a "suspended deportation" permit.
+pended deportation" permit.
 After the Dayton peace agreements were signed in 1995, the protection status of temporary migrants was revoked, forcing them to leave the country.
 By 2000, the majority of these migrants had been repatriated back to their home country or to other territories of the dissolved Yugoslavia.
-In this paper we exploit the stay of these refugees in Germany and the subsequent massive inflow of return migrants -with experience in the German workforce-into the former Yugoslavian countries, to study sector-specific productivity shifts as reflected by export performance.3 To do so we rely on confidential administrative data from the German Institute for Employment Research (IAB), which we use to compute the number of Yugoslavian migrants working in a particular 4-digit industry who had arrived to Germany during the Balkan refugee crisis and returned home after the war.
-We link this information to standard disaggregated international trade data and employ a difference-in-difference methodology to estimate changes in export values from Yugoslavian countries to the rest of the world caused by return migration of workers who in Germany were employed in those same sectors.
-In order to address concerns of endogeneity due to, for example, self-selection of workers into certain industries with high potential back home, we instrument the actual number of returning workers per industry with their expected number given establish causality (Bahar and Rapoport, 2018).
+We exploit the stay of these refugees in Germany, and the subsequent massive inflow of return migrants -with experience in the German workforce- into the former Yugoslavia, to study sector-specific productivity shifts as reflected by export performance.3 To do so we rely on confidential administrative data from the German Institute for Employment Research (IAB), which we use to compute the number of Yugoslavian migrants working in a particular 4-digit industry who had arrived to Germany during the Balkan refugee crisis and returned home after the war.
+We link this information to standard disaggregated international trade data and employ a difference-in-differences methodology to estimate changes in export values from Yugoslavian countries to the rest of the world caused by return migration of workers who were employed in those same sectors in Germany.
+In order to address concerns of endogeneity due to, for example, self-selection of workers into certain industries with high potential back home, we instrument the actual number of returning workers per industry with their expected number given a spatial dispersal policy that exogenously allocated asylum seekers across the different regions of Germany upon arrival.